w3c/wai-website/translations.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-**This page lists translations of current accessibility standards and other resources from the Web Accessibility Initiative (WAI).**
+This page lists translations of current accessibility standards and other resources from the Web Accessibility Initiative (WAI).

-If you want to get announcements of future WAI translations, you can subscribe to the WAI Translations mailing list by sending e-mail to [public-wai-translations-request@w3.org with subject: “subscribe”](mailto:public-wai-translations-request@w3.org?subject=subscribe).

-**WAI thanks translators**, and welcomes other translations.
-If you might be interesting in translating resources, see [[Translating WAI Resources]](/about/translating/).

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

+**If you want to get announcements of future WAI translations**, you can subscribe to the WAI Translations mailing list by sending e-mail to [public-wai-translations-request@w3.org with subject: “subscribe”](mailto:public-wai-translations-request@w3.org?subject=subscribe).

+**WAI thanks translators**, and welcomes other translations.
+If you might be interesting in translating resources, see [[Translating WAI Resources]](/about/translating/).

 {% include excol.html type="all" %}

+_Languages are sorted alphabetically by language code.
+For example, Chinese is "zh" and near the bottom of this page._

 {% assign lang1=site.documents | where_exp:"item", "item.lang != 'en'" | where_exp:"item", "item.lang !=  nil" | map: "lang" %}
 {% assign lang2=site.pages | where_exp:"item", "item.lang != 'en'" | where_exp:"item", "item.lang !=  nil" | map: "lang" %}